rxl211/HobbsTab/README.md

 It is built for the common case of one person tracking club dues, flight costs, instruction costs, and related aviation expenses without having to maintain a spreadsheet by hand.

-It does not have user accounts and stores all data locally, but with easy database export/import.
+It does not have user accounts and stores all data locally, with easy database export/import via UI.

 ## Current Features